 How long does a trial last?

 No one can say for sure.
 Most trials last from a few days to three weeks.
 Some rare trials, though, may take three to six months.
-The court will make the necessary arrangements if this occurs.
+If this occurs, the court will make the necessary arrangements.

 Does the court provide free meals and accommodation?

-The court provides free meals and refreshments; you can also bring your own if you have dietary requirements.
+The court provides free meals and refreshments.
+You can bring your own food if you have dietary requirements.
 For some multi-day trials, the court may also provide accommodation if necessary.

 How often would I be called for jury duty?